Varsity letter A in red and baseball letter Z on soccer field with soccer ball

 Redshirt

-Student-athlete who attends college, practices with the team, and is present at games but does not compete for one year at their coach’s discretion in order to further develop their skills and extend their eligibility to play at the collegiate level to five years.
+Student-athletes who attend college, practice with the team, and are present at games but do not compete for one year at their coach’s discretion to further develop their skills and extend their eligibility to play at the collegiate level to five years.
 A redshirt freshman is technically a sophomore, academically speaking.
 (Also see “True freshman.”)

 Self-recruiting